Lets Talk

 A good portrait says the right thing.

-What that looks like varies by person.
-Some people project natural authority the moment a camera appears.
-Others need a few minutes, a bit of conversation, and the sense that nobody is watching too closely.
-Most people land somewhere in between — they’re not uncomfortable exactly, they just haven’t quite settled yet.
+Most people land somewhere in between โ they’re not uncomfortable exactly, they just haven’t quite settled yet.
 Getting someone to that settled place, quickly and without fuss, is a large part of what this work actually involves.

 The photographs that tend to work best are the honest ones.
 Not the slightly too-formal version where someone is performing professionalism, and not the forced-casual version that feels like it was trying too hard.
-The ones where the person looks like themselves — engaged, present, confident — on a good day.
+The ones where the person looks like themselves โ engaged, present, confident โ on a good day.
 That’s what clients respond to.
 That’s what gets used.

 For press and PR work the brief is usually specific: an announcement, a new appointment, a profile piece, a speaking engagement.
-The image needs to work across contexts — pulled into a newspaper layout, dropped into a deck, cropped square for social.
+The image needs to work across contexts โ pulled into a newspaper layout, dropped into a deck, cropped square for social.
 Clean, versatile, genuinely good.

 For commercial portraits the scope can be broader.
 A founder who needs imagery that matches the ambition of the brand.
 A leadership team that needs to look like one.
 A face that needs to carry a campaign.

-The technical side — light, backdrop, location — is straightforward once the brief is clear.
+The technical side โ light, backdrop, location โ is straightforward once the brief is clear.
 What takes the time is the conversation beforehand and the patience during.
 Getting a person to look like the best version of themselves in front of a camera is a skill that lives somewhere between photography and people management.

 Engage